Table of Contents

 An attorney must establish certain elements to prove negligence in a wrongful death case.
 They include:

-Morris, King & Hodge, P.C. is based in Huntsville.
+Morris, King & Hodge, P.C., is based in Huntsville.
 Our attorneys handle wrongful death attorneys handle cases in North Alabama and beyond.
-If you think that we can help you or a loved on as we have helped so many other Alabamians, please call our attorneys at 256-677-4376, toll free 1-888-321-8353 or complete our online contact form.
+If you think that we can help you or a loved one as we have helped so many other Alabamians, please call our attorneys at 256-677-4376, toll-free 1-888-445-5585, or complete our online contact form.